 Fishing Impacts of Tunnel Construction

 As for right now, fishing possibilities around the first and second islands remain good.
-Around the islands you may find everything including bluefish, Spanish mackerel, trout, flounder, red and black drum, spadefish, trigger fish, sheepshead, tautogs, and striped bass to name a few.
+Around the islands you may find everything including bluefish, Spanish mackerel, trout, flounder, redfish, black drum - the list goes on and on.
 From May through the summer and fall, there is always something biting here.

-• Spades and triggers will bite pieces of clam on small hooks along the sides of the islands.
+- Spadefish and triggerfish will bite pieces of clam on small hooks along the sides of the islands.
 The spades are usually five to 10 feet deep, and the triggers are anywhere from five feet down to the bottom.
 Anchor up, drop your baits over, and put the rods in the holders.
 Do not pick up the rod until it stays bent over.

 Now, back to the question: How will the tunnel project affect fishing?
 So far, I can’t blame the project for much of anything.
 The Bay side of the first island has been most affected.
 But that has always been my least favorite place to fish this area.
-It seems like fishing on the ocean side of the first island has not been as good last year or so far this year.
-I don’t know if that has to do with the work, or just the fickle nature of fishing.
+It seems like fishing on the ocean side of the first island has not been as good as some years but I don’t know if that has to do with the work, or just the fickle nature of fishing.

 The second island hasn’t been largely impacted.
 I caught a personal best 48-inch red drum there last summer (cheered on by a group of construction workers on lunch break up on the island).
 I hope my favorite fishing holes there will remain unchanged, but that’s not likely.
-One thing for sure: the project will add a lot of new boulders near the ends of the islands.
-They have already dumped a lot around the first island.
-In my way of thinking, this can only be a good thing for fishing.
+One thing for sure: the project will add a lot of new boulders into the water, and in my way of thinking, this can only be a good thing for fishing.
 Since the new tubes will be well below the bottom as it crosses the channel, I just can’t see a lot of future impact there.

 The Chesapeake Bay Bridge-Tunnel website has a lot of information on the project.
 I wish they would keep it updated better regarding the progress of the work, but other than that, it is thorough.